ARPOISE/ARpoise/php/porpoise/README.md

 ![GameObject-SetInActive](/images/GameObject-SetInActive.png)

-The animation shown above would make a game object blink on/of with a one second frequency.
+The animations shown above would make a game object blink on/of with a one second frequency.

 ### Animating the Same Values with two Animations
 The enhancement has been implemented with the releases done on August of 2021.